 Photographs by Paul and Angie Symons

-In neither case above was the precise species of swordfish identified, it is assumed from other confirmed records as the most likely species.
+In neither case above was the precise species of billfish identified, it is assumed from other confirmed records as the most likely species.

 October